 Scientists describe FTLD in terms of patterns of change in the brain seen in an autopsy after death.
 These changes include loss of neurons and abnormal amounts or forms of proteins called tau and TDP-43.
 These proteins occur naturally in the body and help cells function properly.
 When the proteins don’t work properly, for reasons not yet fully understood, neurons in specific brain regions are damaged.

 In most cases, the cause of a frontotemporal disorder is unknown.
-In about 15 to 40 percent of people, a genetic (hereditary) cause can be identified.
-Individuals with a family history of frontotemporal disorders are more likely to have a genetic form of the disease than those without such a history.
+Individuals with a family history of frontotemporal disorders are more likely to develop such a disorder.
+About 10 to 30 percent of bvFTD is due to specific genetic causes.

-Familial and inherited forms of frontotemporal disorders are often related to mutations (permanent changes) in certain genes.
+Frontotemporal disorders that are inherited or that run in a family are often related to mutations (permanent changes) in certain genes.
 Genes are basic units of heredity that tell cells how to make the proteins the body needs to function.
 Even small changes in a gene may produce an abnormal protein, which can lead to changes in the brain and, eventually, disease.

 Scientists have discovered several different genes that, when mutated, can lead to frontotemporal disorders: